 The Baum School of Art reserves the right to use photographs taken during classes and other programs for the promotion of the school.
-Any student, parent, or guardian who does not wish to be photographed or have a child photographed, must notify The Baum School of Art upon registration or on the Student Information Sheet.
+Any student, parent, or guardian who does not wish to be photographed or have a child photographed, must notify The Baum School of Art upon registration.

 Student artwork will be held 30 days after the course end date.
 All work will be subject to discard after the 30 day period.

-If a child has a food allergy it is the parent/guardian’s responsibility to notify administration of the child’s allergies and necessary accommodations and provide appropriate medicine, such as an Epi-Pen, with written instructions.
-Parents/guardians should contact administration prior to the start of class or camp.
+If a child has a food allergy it is the parent/guardian’s responsibility to notify administration of the child’s allergies and necessary accommodations upon registration and provide appropriate medicine, such as an Epi-Pen, with written instructions.

 Sturdy, closed toed shoes are required.
 The following clothing is unacceptable to wear to class: roller shoes, flip flops, and clothing with offensive language.
 Students coming to class dressed inappropriately may be asked to leave.
 Students are encouraged to wear clothing that can get dirty.